 Our complete Charter Admissions and Enrollment Policy (Policy 11) can be found in the Policies section of this handbook.
-An addendum has been made to this policy.

-8.1.b Expectations for Incoming Academy Students
+Expectations for Incoming Academy Students

 Our expectation is that all academy children are independent in toileting.
 This means they are able to complete all aspects of the toileting process without the help of an adult.
 Accidents happen.
 We understand.
 If accidents become common, we will need to make a plan with parents/guardians to help the child be independent again.
 In the case of a bowel movement accident, the parent/guardian could be asked to come and change the student.
 Consistent, repeated occurrences will result in a meeting to discuss continued enrollment in the program.